louism517/louism517.github.io/_posts/2024-01-14-accidental-vs-essential-complexity.markdown

 Software systems are complex entities.
 Perhaps, according to Brooks, the most complicated human constructs ever conceived.
 It is this complexity which is the root of a lot of problems associated with the development and delivery of software.

-In all aspects of systems development complexity is killer, and perfidious.
+Complexity is rife in all aspects of systems development, and perfidious.
 It leads to missed deadlines, unmaintainable systems, and employee churn.
-It seems this was understood even back in 1987 - Brooks' paper is an enjoinder on different ways to attack that complexity.
+It seems this was understood even back in 1987 - Brooks' paper is effectively a cogitation on different ways to attack that complexity.

 Brooks identifies two types of complexity: **Essential** and **Accidental**.